oriontvv/wordle-solver/README.md

 # wordle-solver
-Solver for wordle puzzle game
+A solver for wordle puzzle game

 Format: